jaclu/tmux-menus/README.md

 ## Recent Changes

+- Prevent tmux variables from being expanded in `Display Menu Commands`
-- Moved Laayouts and Split window into Windows menu
+- Moved Layouts and Split window into Windows menu
 - Main menu help displays kind of an about box info, about what version of the plugin is used
 - `Display menu commands` Rotates between displaying commands and all matching prefix and root binds.
 - Added parameter `@menus_border_type` for Styling
-- Re-factored plugin init

 </details>
 <details>